The Original Austin Healey Parts Specialist

 • Useful paperwork package described

-1965 Austin Healey 3000 Mk3 listed as Lot 112 at Mathewsons auction
+1965 Austin Healey 3000 Mk3 entered as Lot 112 at Mathewsons

 Image: Mathewsons, used with permission.
 Mathewsons branding retained.

-Why this 3000 Mk3 is interesting
+Why this 3000 Mk3 remains interesting

 View Lot 112 on Mathewsons Watch Lot 112 Video